Asian Relations Conference: Jewish delegation, Egypt and Arab League

 Mandatory Palestine was represented by the Jewish community from the Hebrew University of Jerusalem.
 The delegation was led by Professor Hugo Bergmann, and notable delegates included David Hacohen.
 There was no representation for Palestinian Arabs, though Egypt and observers from the Arab League would come to defend Palestinian interests and disputed some statements made by the Jewish delegation.
 The Egyptian team was led by one of its observers, Abdul Wahab Azzam Bey.

 When Bergmann referred to Palestine as the holy land for his community, Karima El-Said of Egypt sought to respond.
-Nehru remarked that “we have tried to avoid, for obvious reasons, raising and discussing controversial issues at this Conference... but some reference was made...
+Nehru remarked that "we have tried to avoid, for obvious reasons, raising and discussing controversial issues at this Conference... but some reference was made...
 I think it only right that she should have a chance."
 In her response, El-Said stated that "we strongly object to any settlement in Palestine except for the Arabs...
 The Arabs must live in Palestine.
 Palestine cannot belong any more to its original inhabitants."
 The Jewish delegation's request to respond was refused by the chairman, and as a result they walked out of the conference, though they were later persuaded by Shanti Swaroop Bhatnagar to return and shake hands with the Arab delegates.
 In the closing speech of that session, Nehru said the "question of Palestine itself will be settled in co-operation between them and not by any appeal to or reliance upon any outsider."
 The Arab League observer Takieddin el-Solh followed with a speech rebutting the Jewish delegates.
 On the next day, the observer from Egypt Abdul Ahab Azzam issued a signed statement against the Jewish delegation.
 Mostafa Momen of Egypt also organised a press conference, where he denounced the inclusion of Jewish representatives from European nations representing Palestine.

 Soviet republics

 Soviet republics participating in the conference included Armenia, Azerbaijan, Georgia, Kazakhstan and Uzbekistan, who sent separate delegates.
 Kirghizia and Turkmenistan arrived late, landing in Delhi one day after the closing plenary.
 They praised the Soviet system, and tried to demonstrate how it had helped them overcome the many problems faced by the countries in the conference.
 They claimed that "no strikes occurred in the Soviet Union... because industry belongs to society as a whole."
 Kazakhstan promoted her democratic and agricultural reforms, and together with Uzbekistan reported their achievements in education after it was made free and compulsory.
-The Georgian delegation was led by Victor Kupradze, who headed one session of the Round Table for "Cultural Problems."
+The Georgian delegation was led by Victor Kupradze, who headed one session of the Round Table on "Cultural Problems."
 The country promoted her scientific and culture progress since the Russian Revolution in 1917.

 US observers commented that "upon request they gladly told of the achievements of their respective governments but their complacency precluded any admission of even the existence of such problems as were plaguing other countries of Asia" and, according to diplomat G. H. Jansen, "in consequence, the report is full of flattering references to the Soviet republics."